joerivanveen/each-domain-a-page/readme.txt

 Tags: landing page, domain, page, mapping, slug, single, multisite, landingpages Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=hallo@ruigehond.nl&lc=US&item_name=Each+domain+a+page+plugin&no_note=0&cn=&currency_code=USD&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted
 Requires at least: 5.0
-Tested up to: 5.6
+Tested up to: 6.0
-Requires PHP: 5.5
+Requires PHP: 5.6
-Stable tag: trunk
+Stable tag: 1.3.6
 License: GPLv3

 Serves a specific page or post from Wordpress depending on the domain used to access your Wordpress site.

 == Description ==

-(A paid version is available for multisite installations, where each subsite administrator can create their own landingpages: Multisite Landingpages.)

 Easily manage a large number of landing pages or one-page websites from a single Wordpress site.
+(For multisites use Multisite Landingpages.)

 This plugin is intended as an easy way to map different domains to different landing pages from your Wordpress site.
 That way you can easily maintain a large number of one-page sites from a single Wordpress installation.